samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ### Step 2.
 Check Hotspot Heartbeats

-Next take a multithreading approach to speed up checking on each Hotspot, this was developed with a smaller number of hotspots in mind (less than 10).
-Anything more than a handful of hotspots may take a while to complete.
+Next, the script saves time by dividing the work to check the Heartbeat of each Hospot across multiple threads, this was developed with a smaller number of hotspots in mind (less than 10), so its fast but not _too fast_ if the Wallet has many many Hotspots.

-For each hotspot associated with the target wallet, the `get_hotspot_heartbeat()` function makes use of the helper function`hotspot_activity()` to collect relevant data of the Hotspot and the reported block chain height.
+On each thread, the `get_hotspot_heartbeat()` function makes use of the helper function `hotspot_activity()` to collect relevant data of the Hotspot and the reported block chain height.

 ```python
 # split work into threads